 The quantity of unique puzzles is such that in an individual human solved 100 puzzles per day for 100 years, it would represent only a trivial fraction of the possible puzzles.
 The popularity of Sudoku guarantees a large, ongoing sample size, that may be conducted with very low overhead.

 Human Sudoku solving is of interest because human players place integers with varying degrees of confidence.
-Confidence levels are relevant to game AI, and the data may also give insight into human reasoning in a fundamental, pattern solving context.
+Confidence levels are relevant to game AI, and the data may also give insight into human reasoning in a fundamental, pattern recognition context.